-When I was diagnosed with metastatic Neuroendocrine Cancer on 26 July 2010, I just wanted them to hurry up and fix my body so I could get back to normal.
-My expectations of speed turned out to be wildly inaccurate and in hindsight, I was also wildly naive.
+When I was diagnosed with metastatic well differentiated Neuroendocrine Cancer on 26 July 2010, I just wanted them to hurry up and fix my body so I could get back to normal.
+My expectations of speed turned out to be wildly inaccurate and in hindsight, I was also wildly naïve.
 You see, with Neuroendocrine Cancer, particularly well-differentiated, low or medium grade tumours, it sometimes doesn’t work as fast as you would think and there are good reasons for that.

 The complexity of the condition needs some consideration as the physicians work up a treatment plan.
 I’m quite happy and content they took their time, rather than rush into the wrong decisions.
 If you think about it, this is an advantage with low and medium grade NETs……you normally have some time to get the ducks in a line (and there are some pretty important ducks in that line).

 Here’s a very short video discussing this during a patient video shoot: Click here.

 I had a confirmed biopsy result following some incidental CT scans and other tests.
-However, they now needed further checks and marker tests to work out the extent of the disease.
+However, they now needed further checks and marker tests to work out the extent of the disease and to check if my tumours were somatostatin receptor positive.
 So the timeline leading up to major surgery ended up like this:

 Diagnosis: 26 July 2010.
 Met with Oncologist.
 Grade 2 Small Intestine NET with distant metastasis (Stage 4)